As a student at Johns Hopkins, the nation’s leading research university, you’ll have opportunities that other schools simply cannot offer.

 - Review the computer science faculty members’ bios and lab pages, identify faculty whose research interests align with yours, and get in touch with them to let them know that you want to participate in their research activities.

 - Check out the many Johns Hopkins-sponsored undergraduate research opportunities.

 - Explore the Department of Computer Science’s research opportunities for undergraduates:

-- The Pistritto Research Fellowship is an application-based program provides an annual stipend for students doing research in the area of information visualization.
+- The Pistritto Research Fellowship—this fellowship is an application-based program that provides an annual stipend for students doing research in the area of information visualization.
 A call for applications is emailed to undergraduates each spring for the upcoming academic year.
-Fellowship recipients may choose to pursue their research during the summer or during the regular school year, in conjunction with a sponsoring faculty member.
+Fellowship recipients may choose to pursue their research during the summer or during the regular school year and in conjunction with a sponsoring faculty member.

-- Look at the national Computing Research Association’s website for information about undergraduate research programs.
+- Visit the national Computing Research Association’s website for information about undergraduate research programs.